-Accident on Mera Peak
+An Accident on Mera Peak

 April 23, 2018

-Categories: Member Testimonials,
+Categories: Member Testimonials

-Global Rescue member David Nickel, a 48 year old IT Project Manager from the flatlands of West Texas, has trouble recalling the names of all the mountains he has summited.
+Global Rescue member David Nickel, a 48-year-old IT product manager from the flatlands of West Texas, has trouble recalling the names of all the mountains he has summited.

-Although he had been a Global Rescue member since he began mountaineering at high altitudes, he’s fortunate to never have found himself in an emergency situation while traveling.
+Although he had been a Global Rescue member since he began mountaineering at high altitudes, he was fortunate to never have found himself in an emergency situation while traveling.

-In October 2017, Nickel set off on the adventure of a lifetime.
-He hoped to summit Mera Peak, a mountain in the Everest region of Nepal, and add the accomplishment of reaching 20,000 feet to his resume for an impressive third time.
+He had hoped to summit Mera Peak, a mountain in the Everest region of Nepal, adding the accomplishment of reaching 20,000 feet to his resume for an impressive third time.

 Together, they put their minds and bodies at risk with hopes of making it to the top.

-Everything went smoothly for Nickel until the last leg of the trek, as a blinding combination of wind and snow forced him to abandon his aspiration of reaching the peak.
+Everything went smoothly for Nickel until the last leg of the trek, as a blinding combination of wind and snow almost forced him to abandon his aspiration of reaching the peak.

 “After gazing out on this amazing sight we began the long journey down.”

 “Then it happened,” Nickel wrote from the hospital in Kathmandu.

-“I stepped on a loose rock and rolled my right ankle.
-I immediately fell to the ground, unsure of the exact injury, but I knew something was wrong.”
+“I stepped on a loose rock and rolled my right ankle,” Nickel said.
+“I immediately fell to the ground, unsure of the exact injury, but I knew something was wrong.”

 “Fortunately, I had not had to work with Global Rescue in the past, but it was a completely pleasant experience.”

-He was brought from the Everest region to a hospital in Kathmandu, Nepal, where X-rays showed no breakage.
+He was brought from the Everest region to a hospital in Kathmandu, Nepal, where x-rays showed no breakage.

-“Global Rescue was really professional and got us out of there as we expected and there wasn’t any delay or anything,” Nickel said, thinking back on his first experience with Global Rescue’s medical evacuation services.
+“Global Rescue was really professional and got us out of there as we expected and there weren’t any delays or anything,” Nickel said, thinking back on his first experience with Global Rescue’s medical evacuation services.
 “I appreciate everything Global Rescue did for us.”